 WHY IT MATTERS

 As a marker of Jewish history in Venice and the Ghetto Nuovo, the Schola Canton remains an important site for Jews living in the city, and a significant monument to Jewish cultural history.
-Additionally, the quality of the site’s craftsmanship reflects the influence of both the Jewish and Venetian cultural aesthetics on the ghetto community, both at the time of the Schola Canton’s creation in the 16th century and during subsequent additions and renovations to the synagogue.
+Additionally, the quality of the site’s craftsmanship reflects the influence of both the Jewish and Venetian cultural aesthetics on the ghetto community, both at the time of the Schola Canton’s creation in the sixteenth century and during subsequent additions and renovations to the synagogue.
 WMF’s work at the site ensures the building’s immediate survival and showcases the synagogue’s unique decorative achievements.
-A maintenance fund provides for the continued health of the site.